Aider-AI/aider/website/docs/options.md

 Aider has many options which can be set with command line switches.

-Most command line switches can also be set in an `.aider.conf.yml` file which can be placed in your home directory or at the root of your git repo.
+Most options can also be set in an `.aider.conf.yml` file which can be placed in your home directory or at the root of your git repo.
-Ot via environment variables like `AIDER_OPTION_FOO`, as noted in the help text below.
+Or via environment variables like `AIDER_xxx`, as noted in the help text below.

 Here are 3 equivalent ways of setting an option.
 First, via a command line switch: